gbmhunter/blog/content/programming/signal-processing/digital-filters/_index.md

 All the windows shown below are centered windows (and not left-aligned).
 The window sample weights are normalized to 1.

+The frequency responses can be found by extending the window waveform with 0's, and then performing an FFT on the waveform.
+The resultant frequency domain waveform will be the frequency response of the window.
+This works because **a moving window is mathematically equivalent to a convolution, and convolution in the time domain is multiplication in the frequency domain**.
+Hence your input signal in the frequency domain will be multiplied by FFT of the window.

 {{% figure src="window-comparison-shapes.png" width="600px" caption="A comparison of the popular window shapes for moving average filters." %}}

 And a comparison of the frequency responses of these windows is shown below: